-One of the lowest grossing Bond films.
-That fact, combined with behind-the-scenes problems, nearly made this the final Bond film, and delayed production of the next entry in the franchise, The Spy Who Loved Me (1977).
+One of the lowest grossing Bond movies.
+That fact, combined with behind-the-scenes problems, nearly made this the final Bond movie, and delayed production of the next entry in the franchise, The Spy Who Loved Me (1977).

 According to Sir Roger Moore, Director Guy Hamilton wanted to toughen Bond up more, in order to be closer to Ian Fleming's original intent for the character.
 One of the ways was by having Bond twist the arm of Andrea Anders behind her back, and threaten to break it unless she told him what he wanted to know.
 Moore didn't enjoy filming the scene, feeling that Bond would have instead charmed the information out of her.
 Another scene Moore didn't enjoy, was pushing the boy into the water during the boat chase.

 While on-location in Thailand, Sir Roger Moore found a cave full of bats.
 He couldn't resist seeking out Sir Christopher Lee, telling him what he had found and joking "Master, they are yours to command!"
 Lee appreciated the joke.

 "The Man with the Golden Gun" was the thirteenth and final complete James Bond novel written by Ian Fleming.
 It was the first and only one of his full James Bond novels to be published posthumously.
 Some sources claim that it was unfinished at the time of his death, whereas other experts, such as Andrew Lycett and John Cork, maintain that Fleming had completed it before he died.
 It is of controversial debate as to whether Fleming wrote the novel completely himself or whether other(s) were involved.
 Fleming's own personal correspondence from the period indicates that he had completed the novel and submitted it to his publisher before his death.
 The correspondence also indicates that Fleming was not pleased with the novel, and was considering retiring from writing Bond novels, because he feared he had lost his edge.